 The GAP Tuition Assistance Program provides tuition assistance to eligible applicants enrolling in an approved continuing education, non-credit, certificate training program.
 These programs are for in-demand occupations in the areas of information technology, advanced manufacturing, transportation and logistics, bio and life sciences, and allied health.
 Certificates earned will increase the skills of workforce members.
 Non-credit certificate programs are not eligible for federal financial aid.
 This program bridges the funding "gap" for those students pursuing short-term certificates.

 Depending on your financial eligibility, you may receive full or partial assistance with your direct training costs, including tuition, books, and required fees.
-Eligibility is determined by assessing family income for the 6 months prior to application date, family size, and county of residence.
+Eligibility is determined by assessing family income for the 3 months prior to application date and family size.
 All approved participants must be eligible to work in the United States.

 Potential participants are students who: